New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The Patriots score 5.9 more points per game (25.8) than the Panthers surrender (19.9).

-- New England is 3-2 against the spread and 4-1 overall this season when the team scores more than 19.9 points.
+- New England is 3-2 against the spread and 4-1 overall this season when the team records more than 19.9 points.

-- When New England piles up over 295.6 yards, the team is 2-4 against the spread and 3-3 overall.
+- In games that New England churns out more than 295.6 yards, the team is 2-4 against the spread and 3-3 overall.

-- The Patriots have turned the ball over four more times (12 total) than the Panthers have forced a turnover (8) this season.
+- This year, the Patriots have turned the ball over 12 times, four more than the Panthers' takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Panthers.